spareinetrip/stremula-1/README.md

 - Check the logs to identify the root cause
 - Common issues: database corruption, network connectivity, API authentication failures
 - The service will stop restarting after 5 attempts in 60 seconds to prevent infinite loops

+### Auto-updater not working
+- Check that the project is in a git repository: `git status`
+- Verify remote is configured: `git remote -v`
+- Ensure you have network connectivity to GitHub
+- Check that git credentials are set up (for private repos)
+- Verify the branch name in config matches your current branch: `git branch`
+- Check logs for specific error messages

 ## 📊 Monitoring